okpy/ok/README.md

 ok.py
 =====

-The ok.py client script supports programming projects by running tests, tracking progress, and assisting in debugging.
-The ok.py server performs and displays analysis of student progress based on logging sent from the client script.
+The ok.py server performs and displays analysis of student progress based on logging sent from client scripts.

 (Coming soon) Visit http://okpy.org to use our hosted service for your course.